giautm/expo-postpublish-slack-notify/README.md

 1. [Create an Telegram's bot](https://core.telegram.org/bots#6-botfather).
 2. `yarn add expo-postpublish-telegram-notify` in your project.
 3. Add the following to your `exp.json`
+4. Start chat with bot via command `/start`.
+If not, you will receive an error `400 - Bad Request: chat not found`.

 ```javascript
   "hooks": {